obistack/ksubmit/USER_GUIDE.md

 ## Conclusion

-KSUB provides a user-friendly interface for submitting and managing Kubernetes jobs, bridging the gap between traditional HPC job submission systems like UGE and modern container orchestration.
-With its intuitive UGE-like syntax and comprehensive command set, KSUB makes it easy to transition workloads to Kubernetes without having to learn complex YAML specifications.
+KSUBMIT provides a user-friendly interface for submitting and managing Kubernetes jobs, bridging the gap between traditional HPC job submission systems like UGE and modern container orchestration.
+With its intuitive UGE-like syntax and comprehensive command set, KSUBMIT makes it easy to transition workloads to Kubernetes without having to learn complex YAML specifications.

-By using KSUB, users can focus on their computational tasks rather than the intricacies of Kubernetes job configuration, leading to increased productivity and more efficient resource utilization.
+By using KSUBMIT, users can focus on their computational tasks rather than the intricacies of Kubernetes job configuration, leading to increased productivity and more efficient resource utilization.